 Selection bias is when stories and facts are selected or deselected, often on ideological grounds, to create a narrative in support of the new sources’ ideology.
 Omission bias, on the other hand, is when different opinions and political views regarding a situation are left out so that the reader is only exposed to the ideological perspective supported by the author.
 It’s important to keep in mind these two types of biases when trying to assess an article’s level of accuracy.

 How does Biasly measure reliability, then?
 Biasly’s A.I. scans articles for the number of internal and external sources, as well as the length of quotes and other factors.
-MarketWatch received a score of 97% reliable, although reliability will vary from article to article.
+MarketWatch received a score of excellent reliability, although reliability will vary from article to article.
 As mentioned before, articles that are more politically-charged with bias are less likely to be reliable.
 For instance, take a look at the following articles by the NY Times (Very Liberal):

 Applying this to MarketWatch’s articles, we will take a look at the article, Fair game or trash talk?
 Nikki Haley’s ‘scum’ comment about Vivek Ramaswamy draws attention, which was given a bias meter rating of Somewhat Liberal and retained good reliability.
 The author, Charles Passy, includes sources from all different perspectives on the fact that Haley called Ramaswamy “scum”: